Max-109/Glance/README.md

         "Run one mode workflow and return the resulting interaction."
 ```

-These modes receive different data and have different internal logic, but both are started through the same `execute(context)` method.
-The `Orchestrator` uses `ModeStrategyFactory` to get the correct strategy for the selected mode, such as `LiveStrategy` or `OCRStrategy`, and then runs it.
+The modes use different input and different internal steps, but both start through `execute(context)`. `Orchestrator` asks `ModeStrategyFactory` for the right strategy, such as `LiveStrategy` or `OCRStrategy`, and then runs it.

 ##### Encapsulation

-The best example of encapsulation in Glance is `RuntimeToolRegistry`.
-This class keeps the logic for deciding which live agent tools are allowed and which ones are blocked.
+Glance uses encapsulation in `RuntimeToolRegistry`.
+This class decides which live agent tools are available and which ones are blocked.

 The user can enable or disable tools globally, and can also allow or deny individual tools such as screenshots, OCR, web search, web fetch, and memories.
-Instead of making the whole program check those settings directly, the logic stays inside one class.
+That permission logic stays in one place instead of being repeated across the app.

 ```python
 def get(self, name: str) -> ToolDefinition | None: